 The Upper Deck is spacious and comfortable.
 From here, you can enjoy dining, relaxing and wildlife spotting with your friends and fellow guests, while marveling at the uninterrupted panoramic views of the passing scenery from the sofas or deck chairs.
-You can expect delicious fusion-style Indonesian food, using only fresh local ingredients and prepared on board.
+You can expect delicious fusion-style Indonesian food prepared on board, using only fresh local ingredients.

 Dayak People & Orangutans

 The Rahai’i Pangun cruise will take you through forest-lined rivers to parts of Kalimantan where few tourists venture, to experience the lush, triple canopy rainforest, exotic flora, wildlife and culture.
 Because of its location, this exciting destination is well off the beaten path.
 The vessel was redesigned to fulfill a vision that helps keep local cultures and wildlife alive by enabling visitors to experience the natural environment and the Dayak communities in an eco-friendly way.